JanWilczek/wolf-sound-blog/_posts/2021-07-30-convolution-in-probability.md

 ## Sum of Two Independent Random Variables

 We have two independent random variables, $X$ and $Y$, with probability density functions $f_X$ and $f_Y$ respectively.
 We want to know what is the probability density function of the sum of $X$ and $Y$, i.e., what is the formula for $f_{X+Y}$.
-To do that, we calculate the characteristic function of $X+Y$:
+To discover that formula, we calculate the characteristic function of $X+Y$:

 $$\Phi_{X+Y}(j \omega) = \mathbb{E} \left[ e^{j\omega (X+Y)} \right]
 \\= \int \limits_{-\infty}^{\infty} \int \limits_{-\infty}^{\infty} f_{X+Y}(x, y) e ^{j\omega (x+y)} dxdy
 \\=  \int \limits_{-\infty}^{\infty} f_X(x) e ^{j\omega x} dx  \int \limits_{-\infty}^{\infty} f_Y(y) e ^{j\omega y} dy
 \\= \mathbb{E} \left[ e^{j\omega X} \right] \mathbb{E} \left[ e^{j\omega Y} \right] = \Phi_X(j \omega) \Phi_Y(j \omega). \quad ({% increment equationId20210730  %})$$

-Note that we could separate the integrals only thanks to the independence of the two variables.
+Note that we could separate the integrals only thanks to the independence of the two random variables.

 ## Convolution Property of the Fourier Transform

-We found out that the characteristic function of a sum of two independent random variables is equal to the product of the individual characteristic functions of these random variables.
-Additionally, the characteristic function of an random variable with negated argument is the Fourier transform of this random variable's probability density function.
+We found out that the characteristic function of a sum of two independent random variables is equal to the product of the individual characteristic functions of these random variables (Equation 3).
+Additionally, the characteristic function of a random variable with negated argument is the Fourier transform of this random variable's probability density function (Equation 2).
 We thus have

 $$f_{X+Y}(x,y) \stackrel{\mathcal{F}}{\longleftrightarrow} \Phi_{X+Y}(-j \omega), \quad ({% increment equationId20210730  %})$$